sableeyed/Linux-Arctis-Manager/README.md

 - user space's systemd service, which starts up at device plugin (or user's login) and shuts down at device plug-out (or user's log off).
 - the Python application

-**Note**: plug your device again once the installation process is completed.
+**Note**: your device should be configured after installation.
+If not, please unplug and plug the device again.

 ## Supported devices